 Explore the Analysis Results

-In the PCB editor, the results you are examining in the power network analysis are controlled via the Power Analyzer by Keysight panel.
+In the PCB editor, the power network analysis result you are examining is controlled via the Power Analyzer by Keysight panel.
 At the top of the panel, select the power network/net whose Heatmap you want to display.
 Note that if there are violations present in the design, the default is to include Only nets with violations in the dropdown, clear that option to include all power nets in the list.
 Learn more about the Power Analyzer by Keysight Panel.